California, Gillette and the Multistate Tax Compact

 - Penalties will be imposed as appropriate on a case-by-case basis.

-- Taxpayers with pending MTC cases before the FTB should contact their tax advisers for additional guidance.
+- Taxpayers with pending MTC cases before the FTB should contact their tax advisors for additional guidance.

 UPDATE (10/11/2016): On Oct.
 11, 2016, the U.S. Supreme Court denied Gillette’s petition for a writ of certiorari to review the California Supreme Court’s decision in The Gillette Company, et al. v.
 Franchise Tax Board.
 Therefore, the California Supreme Court’s decision will stand.